Farina railway station: History

-Farina boasted a livestock loading facility that saw thousands of sheep and cattle being loaded onto trains each year.
-However, the town itself declined after severe droughts and the closure of the nearby mineral mines.
+Farina boasted a livestock loading facility that saw thousands of sheep and cattle being loaded on to trains each year.
+However, after severe droughts and the closure of the nearby mineral mines, the town declined.

-A new standard gauge line to Marree replaced the existing narrow gauge one in 1957, and for a short time, the town was one of the few places that the 2 railways crossed over.
+A new standard gauge line to Marree replaced the existing narrow gauge one in 1957, and for a short time, the town was one of the few where the 2 railways crossed over.
 Livestock continued to be loaded at Farina, though the town was eventually completely abandoned in 1980.

-Goods trains continued passing through the town until 1987 when the railway closed between Marree and Telford Cut.
+Goods trains continued passing through the town until 1987, when the railway closed between Marree and Telford Cut.
 The last passenger train was a special tour by Train Tour Promotions using a set of Bluebird railcars on 9 May 1987.
 The railway was officially closed on 10 May 1987, and the line through Farina was removed in 1993.

 Present Day

 Today, the Farina Restoration Group continues to conserve the ruins of the town and the railway.
 Markers have been placed within the town to show where the track once was, including where the SG and NG line once crossed.
 A SAR narrow gauge open wagon has been placed on a length of track adjacent to the former narrow gauge goods platform, and the sheep and cattle loading ramps on the standard gauge triangle have been rebuilt with SAR sheep and cattle wagons placed next to them.
 The water tank and a few railway buildings also remain at the site.
 The Farina Restoration Group eventually plans to rebuild the narrow gauge station building, which was a standard SAR design made out of wood.
 Planning is also underway to move locomotive NSU63, currently at the Steamtown Heritage Rail Centre in Peterborough, to Farina in the near future.